Use a table saw to cut cabinet parts

 Related Article >> Best Cabinet Table Saw.

-Another model that makes cabinets is the contractor table saw.
-It is a medium-duty machine that cabinet makers use.
-The saw is portable, unlike cabinet-making table saws that stay fixed in the shop.
-For accurate cuts, look for good quality contractor table saws.
+Another model that makes cabinets is the contractor table saw.ย It is a medium-duty machine that cabinet makers use.
+Unlike cabinet-making table saws that stay fixed in the shop, the saw is portable.
+For accurate cuts, look for good-quality contractor table saws.
 It should handle blade sizes up to 12 inches in diameter.

 Benchtop table saws also make cabinets.
-It is small and compact, and that makes them handy for cabinet-making work.
-Portability makes them ideal for cutting small material on installation sites.
+It is small and compact, making them handy for cabinet-making work.
+Portability makes them ideal for cutting small materials on installation sites.
 Standard benchtop table saws use 7.5-inch or 10-inch diameter blades.

 Use a circular saw to cut cabinet parts